 Figure 2a-c shows model parameters fit to data from a collection of ON and OFF RGCs recorded simultaneously.
-Note that the filters, \vec{k} , are consistent in waveform and timescale within each cell type.
+Note that the filters, \vec{k} , are consistent in waveform and time scale within each cell type.
 The same is true of the spike current waveforms, \vec{h} , which operate on a faster timescale.
-The biphasic shape of the \vec{h} currents allows the model to reproduce burstiness in RGC responses the initial positive component drives voltage up close to threshold following voltage reset, and the later negative component (possibly accumulated over several spikes) exerts a hyperpolarizing effect to end a burst.
-The larger amplitude \vec{h} in ON cells matches the burstier responses observed in ON compared to OFF cells (see Figs. 3-4).
-Figure 2c also shows histograms of the three scalar parameters { σ, τ, V_l } for all cells.
+The biphasic shape of the \vec{h} currents allows the model to reproduce burstiness in RGC responses; the initial positive component drives voltage up close to threshold after voltage reset, and the later negative component (possibly accumulated over several spikes) exerts a hyperpolarizing effect to end a burst.
+The larger amplitude \vec{h} in ON cells matches the burstier responses observed in ON compared with OFF cells (Figs. 3, 4).
+Figure 2c also shows histograms of the three scalar parameters { σ , τ , V{1} } for all cells.

-To provide a baseline for comparison, the same data were fit using the simplest and most widelyused model of visual responses: a Linear-Nonlinear-Poisson (LNP) model, shown schematically in Fig. 1.
-The model consists of a cascade of linear and nonlinear stages, followed by Poisson spike generation (see Methods for details).
-Although Poisson processes cannot exhibit refractoriness, bursting, or other known statistical features of spike trains, the LNP model is widely used because
+To provide a baseline for comparison, the same data were fit using the simplest and most widely used model of visual responses: an LNP model, shown schematically in Figure 1.
+The model consists of a cascade of linear and nonlinear stages, followed by Poisson spike generation (for details, see Materials and Methods).
+Although Poisson processes cannot exhibit refractoriness, bursting, or other known statistical features of spike trains, the LNP model is widely used because of its computational simplicity and the ease with which its parameters can be estimated using reverse correlation (Chichilnisky, 2001).